Noise-Induced Thermalization in Quantum Systems: Methods

 where we work in the Schr\"{o}dinger picture.
 Following Eq. \eqref{scrambled_evolution_state}, we select three sites $i,j,k \in [0,L], i \neq j \neq k$ at random and apply the noise operator.
-This application must conserve the spin number on those sites, $\langle \sigma^z_{i} + \sigma^z_{j} + \sigma^z_{k} \rangle$.
-As the perspicacious reader would note, such an application is qubit-local, and consequently, amplitude non-local that demands multiple error-prone CNOT and Toffoli gates.
+This application must conserve the spin number on those sites, $\langle \sigma^z_{i} + \sigma^z_{j} + \sigma^z_{k} \rangle$. { However,} such an application is qubit-local, and consequently, amplitude non-local that demands multiple error-prone CNOT and Toffoli gates.
 To make this more physical, we design the noise operator to be block-diagonal on the 1- and 2-spin up conserving sectors, allowing us to translate the amplitude-local into qubit-local noise.
 Once the relevant basis states $\ket{\psi^s(t_1)}$ are identified, we apply noise by acting a Haar random unitary matrix on this subspace, $M_{scr}\ket{\psi^s(t_1)}$.
 This effectively shuffles their corresponding amplitudes while conserving spin-up number on those selected sites.
 Finally, we obtain the reduced density matrix over a test subspace of the Hilbert space and calculate its distance from the thermal density matrix.
 We note that it is unclear what observables thermalize at long times according to Eq. \eqref{ETH_operators}.
-At best, ETH claims that simple observables that live in less than half the real space of the system will observe results akin to equilibrium ensembles.
+At best, ETH claims that simple observables that live in less than half the {size of the lattice} will observe results akin to equilibrium ensembles.
 Since it is non-trivial to identify these observables, we analyze the behavior of a reduced density matrix as it provides an upper bound on the dynamics of the underlying observables. \\

 Let $\rho_t = \rho(t_{\text{max}})$ be the long-time evolved state.
-Then we use three distance measures, commonly employed in quantum information theory, to calculate the distance between the late-time evolved state and the thermal density matrix,
+We use the trace distance to calculate the distance between the late-time evolved state and the thermal density matrix in our classical simulations.
+It is defined as,

-where Eqs. \eqref{rel_entropy}, \eqref{trace_distance}, \eqref{fidelity} are the relative entropy, trace distance, and fidelity.
-In the results that follow, we employ $(1-F(\rho_t, \rho_{th}))$, to maintain a common baseline to interpret our results.
-We preemptively state here that while all these distance measures describe the underlying physics equally well, we choose and show only the ones that most accurately portray the results in the corresponding contexts. \\
+We employ this metric throughout this work because it is very sensitive to measurable differences between states.
+A single observable yielding differing expectation values in two states is sufficient to produce a large trace distance.
+Since fidelity is conventionally used in quantum circuits to measure gate implementations, output state distributions, etc., we employ this while describing the thermalization in noisy quantum circuits.
+It is defined as